Updated: Jan 5

 All About Dress Forms: A Complete Guide to Dress forms & Mannequins.
 Dress forms can be a very helpful, perhaps even vital tool for budding and professional dressmakers.
 To get you started you'll need a few basic tips.
 Which I've broken down into three parts.
-(This blog post is an excerpt module from my Know your Tools Course)

 Part 1: Breaking Down the Anatomy of a Dress Form.